 Courses at Atlantic University are delivered in an asynchronous online environment.
 Asynchronous learning happens on your schedule.
 While your course of study, instructor, or the program will provide materials for reading, lectures for viewing, assignments for completing, and exams for evaluation, you can access and satisfy these requirements on your own schedule, so long as you meet the expected deadlines.
 Common methods of asynchronous online learning include self-guided lesson modules, pre-recorded video content, virtual libraries, lecture notes, and online discussion boards or social media platforms.

-The purpose of this Graduate Certificate in Integrated Imagery: Regression Hypnosis is to introduce Integrated Imagery to the student as a technique for psychological and spiritual growth.
-Each course in the program is a prerequisite to the next.
-Progressively more advanced topics and techniques are introduced, including processing trauma, the use of progressions, an introduction to dealing with spirit attachments, and the application of Integrated Imagery as a technique in spiritual mentoring.
-Consequently, emphasis will be placed on the issue of ethics and establish a mentoring practice.
-By the conclusion of the certificate coursework requirements, students will have experience in conducting a minimum of 40 individual Integrated Imagery regression hypnosis sessions.
+The purpose of this Graduate Certificate in Integrated Imagery is to introduce Integrated Imagery to the student as a technique for psychological and spiritual growth for themselves and others.
+Each of the three courses of advancing skills in the program is a prerequisite to the next.
+Advanced topics include processing trauma, the use of progressions, an introduction to dealing with spirit attachments, an introduction to working with ego states, and the application of Integrated Imagery as a technique in spiritual mentoring.
+Consequently, emphasis will be placed on the issue of ethics and establishing a transpersonal hypnosis practice.
+By the conclusion of the certificate coursework requirements, students will have experience in conducting a minimum of 30 individual hypnosis sessions.
+These sessions will either be observed or reviewed by the Mentors.

 Equally important is the experience of higher states of consciousness to gain insight and to activate the inherent creative Source.
 Another application of Integrated Imagery is to access transpersonal states of consciousness in order to gain additional insights, guidance, and creative impetus to support the process of conscious evolution, spiritual development, and creativity.